rdturnermtl/bbo_challenge_starter_kit/README.md

 Upload submissions [here](https://bbochallenge.com/my-submissions).

 The submission site is open July 1, 2020 - October 15, 2020.
-We will be open early for practice submissions in the beta-testing phase, but the leader board will be reset on July 1.
+We will be open early for practice submissions in the beta-testing phase, but the leaderboard will be reset on July 1.

 The benchmark site is powered by [Valohai](https://valohai.com/) and runs the [Bayesmark package](https://github.com/uber/bayesmark), which evaluates black-box optimization algorithms on real-world objective functions.
 It includes tuning (validation set) performance of standard machine learning models on real data sets.
 Currently, all of the problems are based on ML hyper-parameter tuning tasks.
-There are example problems in the starter kit that can be run locally, but the leader board problems are secret.
+There are example problems in the starter kit that can be run locally, but the leaderboard problems are secret.

-The leader board is determined using the optimization performance on held-out (hidden) objective functions, where the optimizer must run without human intervention.
+The leaderboard is determined using the optimization performance on held-out (hidden) objective functions, where the optimizer must run without human intervention.

 Look in `example_submissions` to see examples of submissions.
 The examples currently contain the sub-directories: